 Pet stores often advertise that their pups are from local, reputable breeders only.
 BUH LO NY as we say here in Pittsburgh.
 Ask for the breeder’s address and go there!
 Good breeders have wait lists and will not sell a pup to a pet store for $800 so they can sell it for $4000 and up.
 THINK!
 Your “local” breeder is in 50% of all cases a mill in Missouri and in the other 50% a mill in another state.
 Ask to see the papers.
 I tell you now why I am so sure:

 A reputable breeder who sells to pet stores becomes a commercial breeder requiring a commercial kennel license or even a broker and needs a broker’s license in most states.
 So either they operate illegally or they are not who they say.
 More importantly: a “reputable” breeder turned broker or commercial breeder will NEVER be able to buy any good breeding stock from ANY really reputable breeder ever again!!!
 So what does he breed with?
 Whatever he gets his hands on and there goes quality and reputation.

 Now, you may get lucky and your mill puppy at the pet store is actually healthy and has healthy parents who are most likely all cheap imports from Russia with questionable papers.
 He is sitting in his cage, looking all sad and he has been sitting there for a while as he just turned 16 weeks old.
-Between the time he left mom (at probably no more than 8 weeks, often earlier as some states still allow a minimum age of 6 weeks) and the time you meet him or her, what kind of socialization and care did the little fellow get?
+Between the time he left mom (at probably no more than 7 or 8 weeks, often earlier as some states still allow a minimum age of 6 weeks) and the time you meet him or her, what kind of socialization and care did the little fellow get?
 Handed around from stranger to stranger.